andrewperrindev/adventofcode/README.md

 There is a README in each folder to explain the context of that day's challenge, but here is the general introduction to the event, and a summary of each day's challenge.

+Some days I didn't have time to complete the second part, or didn't have time to complete the day at all, so they are omitted.

 ## Introduction

 Each day in the Advent of Code provided a new backstory to that day's coding challenge.
 For copyright reasons, I'm not including the backstory for each day, but instead a summary of what the resulting code should do.
 Please visit [Advent of Code 2023](https://adventofcode.com) for the flavor text & why each day has the name it does.